 Brinda began choreographing when she attended college at New York University.
 Her project "RISE" (dance production based on the poems of Maya Angelou and Langston Hughes) started in 2005 but then evolved into a larger project that was presented in five indian cities as well as London, England.
 With Kalamandir of NJ Dance School, Brinda began to teach and choreograph the advanced and intermediate students for local dance productions and performances, setting group numbers and solos on many of the students.
 Fast forward to 2013 when Kalamandir Dance Company started to take off in the tri-state area, and Brinda's choreography work gained some momentum.
 Since then, Brinda has choreographed pieces for her company and many local dance groups, presenting work at Brooklyn Dance Festival, NYCDA Dance Festival, Young Choreographer's Festival, Broadway Dance Center Professional Semester Showcase, Gowanus Arts Center, Secret Theater, Dixon Place, Grounds for Sculpture, George St. Playhouse, NJ State Theater, Funktion Dance Complex, The Knockdown Center, Hammerstein Ballroom, Madison Square Garden, and much more.
 She sets work on elite dancers at various tri-state area dance studios, and has an incredible roster of collaborative experience.
 She has set work with Andy Blankenbuehler, Justin Conte, Phil Orsano, Derek Mitchell, Neil Schwartz, Ashle Dawson, Kumari Suraj, Lauren Cox, Carlos Neto, Omari Mizrahi, Myriam Gadri, Ginger Cox & Subhasis Das.
 She is grateful to her current group of dancers who consistently inspire her to create new work.
-Brinda is currently on permanent faculty at Liberated Movement, guest faculty at Broadway Dance Center and teaches permanently for Kalamandir of NJ.
+Brinda is currently on permanent faculty at Liberated Movement, guest faculty at Broadway Dance Center and teaches permanently for Kalamandir School of Dance Inc.

 model & actress